 Steve attributes this setback to a “lack of vision” on his friends’ part and is even more determined to find a way to finish his product.

 He decides to hit the pitching circuit and raise money.

 He starts by contacting his previous startup’s founder, Peter, who readily agrees to meet with Steve.
-Peter likes the idea and offers to introduce Steve to a number of investors and leaves him with this advice:
+Peter likes the idea and offers to introduce Steve to several investors and leaves him with this advice:

 “Make sure you put together a bullet-proof business plan first.”

-He reaches out to Peter a few weeks later who helps him set up half a dozen meetings with investors.
+He reaches out to Peter a few weeks later, who helps him set up half a dozen investor meetings.
 Steve is a nervous wreck during the first few meetings but thinks they go okay.
-He starts to get more comfortable with practice and feels a lot better about his later meetings.
+He gets more comfortable with the practice and feels a lot better about his later meetings.

-…Sorry Steve, but “you’re too early for us” and “come back in two or three months time” are code for “we’re not interested, but too polite to say no”…
+…Sorry, Steve, but “you’re too early for us” and “come back in two or three months” are codes for “we’re not interested but too polite to say no”…

 Steve is in a classic Catch-22.
 He can’t make people see his vision until he completes his product, but investors won’t give him the resources to complete his product.

 Steve still believes in his product and is determined to build it.
 He retreats back into his metaphorical garage and decides to self-fund his idea with part-time freelancing.